 Race Volunteers are all the positions needed to put on a race.
 Each race requires approximately 30 volunteers.

 Race Officials (Juniors Only) In order to hold USSA events we must have certified officials.
-An officials certification clinic is held every fall.
-Officials positions and descriptions are listed on the ussaak.org website under the Officials tab.
-If you are interested in learning more about these positions and qualifications please contact Terry Sherwood.
+Officials certification clinics are held every fall.
+Officials clinics, positions and descriptions are listed on the ussaak.org website under the Officials tab.
+If you are interested in learning more about these positions and qualifications please contact Scott Zahn, email@example.com.